-Greek Prime Minister George Papandreou -- not even an official participant in the summit -- has been handed the role of “skunk at the picnic.”
-Last Friday, Merkel and Sarkozy handed Athens a plan that required banks holding Greek government bonds to accept 50 percent losses while “new lenders” provide Greece with another $140 billion in loans -- on top of the $153 billion they were given last year.
-Instead of inking the deal, Papandreou called for a public vote on the measure.
-Stock markets around the world promptly plunged.
+Greek Prime Minister George Papandreou – not an official participant in the summit – has been handed the role of “skunk at the picnic.”
+Last Friday, Merkel and Sarkozy handed Athens a plan that required banks holding Greek government bonds to accept 50 percent losses while “new lenders” provide Greece with another $140 billion in loans - on top of the $153 billion they were given last year.
+Instead of inking the deal, Papandreou had the temerity to call for a public vote on the measure.
+Stock markets around the globe promptly plunged.
 In New York, the Dow Jones industrial average plummeted nearly 300 points.

 Not to worry.
-Before the "summiteers" pose for their group photo on Saturday, they will create another faux “stay of execution” to sustain the fiction that elites at the International Monetary Fund and “cooperative measures” taken by the international community are capable of averting a global economic meltdown.
+The “summiteers” have convinced Papandreou to re-think his crazy idea of allowing the people of the world’s first democracy to vote on the plan.
+And before the rest of the “world leaders” pose for their group photo on Saturday, they will create another faux “stay of execution” to sustain the fiction that elites at the International Monetary Fund and “cooperative measures” taken by the international community are capable of averting a global economic meltdown.
 The real goal, of course, is much simpler: to postpone the looming fiscal catastrophe until after Sarkozy, Obama and Merkel stand for election.
-To that end, Obama, exercising his now familiar “leadership style” and apparently convinced this is all beyond the ken of mere Americans, said through his White House mouthpiece, “It is a European problem that has to be addressed.”
+Obama, exercising his now familiar “leadership style” and apparently convinced this is all above the ken of mere Americans, said through his White House mouthpiece, “It is a European problem that has to be addressed.”

-In Libya, secret stockpiles of chemical weapons are being found on a nearly daily basis.
+In Libya, secret stockpiles of chemical weapons are now being found on a nearly daily basis.
 That’s being taken by some as a good sign.
 It’s not.
 In 2004, Moammar Gadhafi famously promised then-British Prime Minister Tony Blair that he would “turn in” his weapons of mass destruction.
 We believed him.
-International inspectors -- dispatched from the U.S., NATO and the U.N. -- verified that the Libyan dictator had indeed done as asked.
+International inspectors - dispatched from the U.S., NATO, and the UN - verified that the Libyan dictator had indeed done as asked.
 We now know it wasn’t true.
 We also know that 20,000 or more man-portable surface-to-air missiles are missing from Gadhafi’s arms depots.
 One would hope that the economic consequences of just one of these weapons bringing down a commercial airliner might be on the agenda in Cannes.
 But it’s not.

 In Iran, Iraq’s neighbor to the east, support for radical Islamic terror and efforts to acquire a nuclear arsenal continue unabated, despite hollow promises of “tougher sanctions” by the so-called international community.
-Israel -- facing an existential threat from the ayatollahs' atomic weapons -- took the extraordinary step of demonstrating how it could respond to an attack by test-firing one of its own nuclear-capable ICBMs this week.
-The Fars News Agency -- an organ of Tehran’s despotic regime -- simply noted: “These arrogant threats have no credibility or value to us.”
+Israel – facing an existential threat from the Ayatollah’s atomic weapons – took the extraordinary step of demonstrating how it could respond to an attack by test-firing one of their own nuclear-capable ICBMs this week.
+The Fars News Agency – an organ of Tehran’s despotic regime – simply noted: “These arrogant threats have no credibility or value to us.”
 Unfortunately, that’s true.
 Though the leaders of the world’s leading economies may not be talking about it, the ayatollahs are committed to an Armageddon-like end-of-the-world scenario far more devastating than anything that can be altered by a bailout.
 But this isn’t up for review on the Riviera.

 George Santayana wrote, “Those who cannot remember the past are condemned to repeat it.”
 True.
-But those who ignore the present sabotage our children's future.
+But those who ignore the present sabotage the future for our children.

 Oliver North is a nationally syndicated columnist, the host of War Stories on the Fox News Channel, the author of the new novel Heroes Proved and the co-founder of Freedom Alliance, an organization that provides college scholarships to the children of U.S. military personnel killed or permanently disabled in the line of duty.
 Join Oliver North in Israel by going to www.olivernorthisrael.com.